Mount Grant Preserve

 Mount Grant is open for low-impact public access, including hiking, mountain biking, and equestrian use.
 You can enjoy a hike to the summit ridge, a prominent outcropping that runs north-south and affords 360-degree views to surrounding islands, waterways, and distant mountains.

-Access: Mount Grant is accessible from West Valley Road, where the entrance of the driveway to the parking area is signed.
-Currently, Mount Grant is open for driving access to the top on designated Sundays only from 10 a.m.—7 p.m.
-Please park in designated areas and respect private property, which borders the Mount Grant parking area and access road (familiarize yourself with property boundaries before setting off for your hike).
+Access: Mount Grant is accessible from West Valley Road, where a sign marks the driveway to the parking area.
+Please park in designated areas and respect private property, which borders the Mount Grant parking area and access road.